A compact null set containing a differentiability point of every Lipschitz function: Introduction

 \subsection{Background}

 A theorem of Lebesgue says that any real-valued Lipschitz function on the real line is differentiable almost everywhere.
 This result is sharp in the sense that for any subset $E$ of the real line with Lebesgue measure zero, there exists a real-valued Lipschitz function not differentiable at any point of $E$.
-The exact characterisation of the possible sets of non-differentiability of a Lipschitz function $f\colon \real \to \real$ is given in \cite{Z}.
+The exact characterisation of the possible sets of non-differentiability of a Lipschitz function $f\colon\real\to\real$ is given in \cite{Z}.

-For Lipschitz mappings between Euclidean spaces of higher dimension, the interplay between Lebesgue null sets and sets of points of non-differentiability is less straightforward.
+For Lipschitz mappings between Euclidean spaces of higher dimension, the interplay between Lebesgue null sets and sets of points of non-differen\-ti\-abili\-ty is less straightforward.
 By Rademacher's theorem, any real-valued Lipschitz mapping on $\real^n$ is differentiable except on a Lebesgue null set.
 However, Preiss \cite{P} gave an example of a Lebesgue null set $E$ in $\real^n$, for $n \geq 2$, such that $E$ contains a point of differentiability of \emph{every} real-valued Lipschitz function on $\real^n$.

-In particular, \cite{P} shows that the latter property holds whenever $E$ is a $G_\delta$-set in $\real^{n}$, i.e. an intersection of countably many open sets, such that $E$ contains all lines passing through two points with rational coordinates.
-In fact Theorem 6.4 of \cite{P} proves the property for a rather more general class of sets.
-However any set covered by this theorem is dense in a non-empty open subset of $\real^n$, so that its closure has positive Lebesgue measure.
+In particular, \cite{P} shows that the latter property holds whenever $E$ is a $G_\delta$-set in $\real^{n}$ - i.e. an intersection of countably many open sets - such that $E$ contains all lines passing through two points with rational coordinates.
+However, this set is dense in $\real^n$.

-In the present paper we construct a much ``smaller'' set in $\real^{n}$ for $n\geq 2$ - a \emph{compact} Lebesgue null set - that still captures a point of differentiability of every Lipschitz function $f\colon \real^{n} \rightarrow \real$.
+In the present paper we construct a much ``smaller'' set in $\real^{n}$ for $n\geq 2$ --- a \emph{compact} Lebesgue null set --- that still captures a point of differentiability of every Lipschitz function $f\colon \real^{n} \rightarrow \real$.

+It is important to note that though, setting $n = 2$, any Lipschitz function $f\colon \real^2\to\real$ has points of differentiability in such an extremely small set as ours, for any Lebesgue null set $E$ in the plane there is a pair of real-valued Lipschitz functions on $\real^2$ with no common points of differentiability in $E$ \cite{ACP}.